Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 public static void getUrlVariables(final AdobeCallback<String> callback);
 ```

-- `callback` has an NSString value that contains the visitor identifiers as a query string after the service request is complete.
+- `callback` has a String value that contains the visitor identifiers as a query string after the service request is complete.

 **Example**